LisaMolloy5/id-rather-be-at-pemberley/README.md

 ## Features
 #### Navigation Menu
 * The website logo sits at the top of the websites pages and is linked with the home so that when it is clicked the user is brought back to the home page.
 * The navigation bar sits below the logo and is fully responsive.
-A border with a pink backgrpund colour encases the page title depending on the page of the website the user is on.
+A border with a pink background colour encases the page title depending on the page of the website the user is on.

 ![Navigation Bar](assets/readme-images/navigationbar.png)